jalispran/jalispran/_posts/2018-07-22-SockJS-Websockets-continued.markdown

 SockJS server does not have any framing defined.
 All incoming data is treated as incoming messages, either single json-encoded messages or an array of json-encoded messages, depending on transport.

 ![Markdown Image](../assets/websockets-all-you-need-to-know/snapshot7.png)
 <figcaption class="caption">Summary of the entire process.
-Notice blue notes scribbled in the image?</figcaption>
+Notice blue comments scribbled in the image?</figcaption>

 <div class="breaker"></div>